 Yeah, bizarre, but an excellent example of how complex and rich the “geek culture” is.
 If not slightly absurd…

 When you boil it down, being a geek means being passionate, sometimes beyond reason, but it also means being part of an inside joke.
 That “joke” being whatever you are passionate about that is most likely obscure enough to not be understood by the social majority.
 And, yes, elitism plays a small part here, too.
 For example, how many of you readers understand what I mean by “pwn” or “133t”?
 If you know what these terms mean and represent, you are most definitely part of the “geek culture of video games”.
 Or how about “d20” or “THAC0”?
 If you know these terms, you are part of the elite “geek culture of role-playing gamer”.
 Congrats!

 Geek culture has become trendy in the last number of years.
-Shows like “The Big Bang Theory” have taken your standard geek with light Asperger’s syndrome and made them chic.
+Shows like “The Big Bang Theory” have taken your standard geek with light Asperger’s syndrome (or go here for a more accessible version) and made them chic.
 Being “smart”, “nerdy”, and above all, “slightly eccentric” is the new cool.
 Emphasis on the “slightly” here.
 Society isn’t ready for Furries to start walking down the street…yet….

 Standing Out While Fading In

 Of course, there is a downside to all this attention.
 Geek culture use to be a closed group that jealously guarded their domains via Bulletin Board Systems (remember those?) and now the countless fan sites dedicated to television shows, movies, comics, video games, bands, and celebrities (that last one is a bit creepy).
 But the boarders that once were seen as just too bizarre to be crossed by the passive observer are now being stormed by modern society who hunger for the new hotness.
 Ironically, the kids who weren’t cool are now the coolest thing on the planet.